MatthewScargill/hmats-rs/readme.md

 The main aim is to create a fast, kernel independent (although start with Helmholtz and Laplace) hierarchical matrix constructor with some linalg methods (LU, svg, ...) to go with it (+ explore C interface to look into calling in BEM project).
 All while having a spot of fun.

+the code is disgustingly commented but I'm new to rust bear with me.